PacificBiosciences/sawfish/docs/user_guide.md

 Pre-computed CNV excluded regions are provided in the sawfish [cnv_excluded_regions](../data/cnv_excluded_regions/) directory for some common human reference genomes.
-The recommended exclusion track for GRCh38 is `cnv.excluded_regions_inc_sawfish_common_cnv.hg38.bed.gz`.
-This is the only reference genome for which complete excluded regions are provided.
-The complete excluded regions are a combination of (1) regions annotated as assembly gaps, centromeres, and alpha satellite sequences (2) regions where sawfish calls the same CNV type in at least 50% of the 47 HPRC year1 cohort samples (https://raw.githubusercontent.com/human-pangenomics/HPP_Year1_Data_Freeze_v1.0/main/sample_metadata/hprc_year1_sample_metadata.txt).
+The recommended exclusion track for GRCh38 is `annotation_and_common_cnv.hg38.bed.gz`.
+This is the only reference genome for which a combined annotation and common CNV based exclude region set is provided.
+Annotation-based excluded regions include assembly gaps,centromeres, and alpha satellite sequences.
+Common CNV excluded regions specify where sawfish calls the same CNV type in a high fraction of samples within a diverse sample cohort.
+In this case the common CNV regions indicate that the CNV type is present in at least 50% of the 47 [HPRC year1 cohort samples] (https://raw.githubusercontent.com/human-pangenomics/HPP_Year1_Data_Freeze_v1.0/main/sample_metadata/hprc_year1_sample_metadata.txt).

-For other genomes, 'base'/minimal excluded region tracks are provided for the first excluded region type only (regions annotated as assembly gaps, centromeres, and alpha satellite sequences).
-These files are named with the pattern `cnv.excluded_regions.${genome_tag}.bed.gz`, where the genome_tag value may be hg38, hg19 or hs37d5.
+For other genomes, 'annotation_only' excluded region tracks are provided.
+These files are named with the pattern `annotation_only.${genome_tag}.bed.gz`, where the genome_tag value may be `hg38`, `hg19` or `hs37d5`.
 For reference genomes other than GRCh38, these files provide some level of exclusion to reduce false positives, and should produce a better result than not excluding any regions.
 For other reference genomes, it is recommended to develop a similarly expanded exclusion region track including common sawfish CNV calls from a background cohort.

-The scripts used to produce the 'base' exclusion regions are provided in the [cnv_excluded_regions script directory](../scripts/cnv_excluded_regions).
-Here `get_cnv_exclusion_regions.bash` is used to produce the exclusion tracks for hg19 and hg38, and provides a template which could be adapted to other genomes supported on the UCSC browser.
+The methods used to produce both annotation and common-cnv based excluded regions are described in the [cnv_excluded_regions script directory](../scripts/cnv_excluded_regions), which can be used to extend support to additional reference genomes.
-The script `convert_hg19_regions_to_hs37d5.bash` is used to convert the hg19 regions to hs37d5.

 #### How excluded regions influence copy number calling